 Bridal shower punch needn't be dull.
 Take advantage of every opportunity to give guests something new and unexpected.
 Create a colorful, delicious punch and dream up innovative ways of serving it.
 From pretty beverage dispensers to Mason jars, even the most simple concoction will look and feel exceptional.
 It is surprising sometimes at how much easier creative decisions can be with a little inspiration--we hope you find it here.

 The presence of a compelling punch presentation tells your guests that you have gone to great effort to make them feel special.
 The use of color, fruit garnishes, and unique containers add a decorative element that's easy to do and very effective.
-These photographs clearly show how to make the bridal shower punch look as good as it tastes.

 A bridal shower is the perfect occasion for making the most of a beautiful vintage punch bowl filled with delicious punch.
 The pewter riser adds height and the clear bottles filled with color coordinated drinking straws adds interest.
 Originally designed for a baby shower, it could easily be adapted to a bridal shower by simply removing the rubber duckies.